-Does the project preserve affordable housing units or increase the number of affordable housing units?
-The supporting documentation include one independent bid for the cost of the rehabilitation or a Physical Needs Assessment.
+Does the project preserve or increase affordable housing units?
+Does the supporting documentation include one independent bid for the cost of the rehabilitation or a Physical Needs Assessment?
 The supporting documents include a detailed scope of the rehabilitation work.
 Are there pictures illustrating the project's condition?
 Do the AHP funds represent most of the funding excluding any owner or charitable contributions?
 If so, does the project have a pre- and post-inspection conducted by a qualified independent third party not related to the owner, sponsor, developer, or contractor and approved by the member.
-If the project is currently occupied, is the most recent rent roll included via "Microsoft Excel" in FHLB's format?
-Also, are the property's most recent audited financial statements included?
-Did the project provide a Physical Needs Assessment with cost estimates for repairs, replacements and significant maintenance items which should be done immediately?
+If the project is currently occupied, include the property's most recent audited financial statements.
+If the project is currently occupied, provide the most recent rent roll using the Bank's template located here .
+See additional instructions on the following page.
+If the project involves the displacement of existing residents, then a relocation plan that meets the minimum requirements set forth in the Implementation Plan and a relocation budget is required.